-- Logo Guidelines: Specify the correct and incorrect ways to use your logo, including size, color variations, and placement.
+- Logo Guidelines: Specify the correct and incorrect ways to use your logo, including size, colour variations, and placement.

-- Color Palette: Define your brand’s primary and secondary colors, including specific color codes for consistency across digital and print mediums.
+- Colour Palette: Define your brand’s primary and secondary colours, including specific colour codes for consistency across digital and print mediums.

 - Typography: Specify the fonts your brand uses, including primary and secondary fonts, and guidelines for their usage.